Climate pressures lead to rise in 'new-age orphans' in India's delta

-SANDESHKHALI, India, July 30 (Thomson Reuters Foundation) - E leven-year old Srijita Bhangi sits in the waiting room of the jetty boat that connects her island home in Khulna to the mainland Sundarbans, near India’s border with Bangladesh.
+SANDESHKHALI, India (Thomson Reuters Foundation) - Eleven-year old Srijita Bhangi sits in the waiting room of the jetty boat that connects her island home in Khulna to the mainland Sundarbans, near India’s border with Bangladesh.

-After spending a few days with her elderly grandparents - an effort to lift her most recent spell of depression - she is travelling back to the school hostel where she has lived since her parents left two years ago to find work in a garment factory 1,000 kilometres (620 miles) away, in Tamil Nadu.
+After spending a few days with her elderly grandparents – an effort to lift her most recent spell of depression – she is traveling back to the school hostel where she has lived since her parents left two years ago to find work in a garment factory 1,000 kilometers (620 miles) away, in Tamil Nadu.

 Since then she has seen them only once, and the school lodging has effectively become her new home.